chrisnharvey/appimager/README.md

 ### require

 This is a list of dependencies that will be included in your AppImage.
-This should be a list of packages that are assumed to **not** be included on every system you want to targer.
+This should be a list of packages that are assumed to **not** be included on every system you want to target.

 ### require_build